The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: Proofs of Results in Sections , and Omitted from the Text

 The first claimed comparative static now follows from the fact that the wage distribution of a worker with at least $2$ referrals first-order stochastically dominates the wage distribution of a worker with exactly $1$ referral which first-order stochastically dominates the wage distribution of a worker with no referrals; and, as the distribution of referrals for blue workers first-order stochastically dominates that of green workers as blue workers get more referrals per capita.
 The second comparative static also follows as having more referrals per capita implies a higher the employment rate.
 As the inequality above becomes strict if either of the conditions is strict, so do the first-order dominance comparison of the wage distributions and the difference in employment rates.
 (Recall that we assumed $\hat{P}(0|m)$ to be strictly decreasing in $m$.)

+The third claim---the wage and employment distribution of blue workers dominating those of green workers in all future periods---follows immediately, by simply repeatedly applying the first two claims (since by the second claim, an employment bias favoring blues will always ensue).

+For the final claim, we make use of a couple of results stated in Section~\ref{sec:Pchanges} of the supplemental appendix.
+By Lemma~\ref{lem:concentration}, $P(0)$ is strictly higher in the equilibrium starting with $(e_b,e_g)$ than in the equilibrium starting with $(e_b',e_g')$, and so the conclusion follows from Proposition~\ref{lemma:inequality_and_productivity}. \end{proof}

-We next show the average productivity of employed green workers is lower than that of employed blue workers.
+We also prove the claims following the proposition about average productivities.
+First, we show that the average productivity of employed green workers is lower than that of employed blue workers.
 Workers with value less than $\tilde{v}$ have the same probability of being hired regardless of their group as they are hired from the pool.
 Workers with value more than $\tilde{v}$ are hired on the referral market if they have at least one referral.
 As blues have (weakly) more referrals than greens and thus their distribution of referrals first-order stochastically dominates that of green workers, blue workers with value more than $\tilde{v}$ are (weakly) more likely to be hired overall than green workers with value more than $\tilde{v}$ (and strictly so if either of the conditions is strict).
 Together, these observations show the desired comparison of the productivity of employed green versus blue workers.

 Finally, we show that the average productivity of unemployed green workers is at least as high as that of blues.
 Note that the productivity of an unemployed green (resp.\ blue) worker is equal to the productivity of a green (resp.\ blue) worker in the pool.
 Let